dirkjanm/firefox-send-to-xbmc/README.md

+# Send to Player Firefox plugin (using Web API)
-# Based on Send to XBMC/Kodi Firefox plugin
+## Based on Send to XBMC/Kodi Firefox plugin
 https://addons.mozilla.org/en-US/firefox/addon/send-to-xbmc/

 ## About